wp-plugins/catablog/readme.txt

 === CataBlog ===
 Contributors: macguru2000
 Donate link: http://catablog.illproductions.net/donate/
-Tags: plugin, admin, catalog, discography, library, collection, paypal, organize, media, image, photo, thumbnail, product, rolodex, manifest, listing, list, gallery
+Tags: plugin, admin, catalog, gallery, discography, library, collection, paypal, organize, media, image, photo, thumbnail, product, rolodex, manifest, listing, list
 Requires at least: 2.9
-Tested up to: 2.9.2
+Tested up to: 3.0.1
 Stable tag: 0.8.1

-CataBlog allows you to create catalogs for your blog.
+CataBlog is a simple tool for creating catalogs and image galleries inside your blog.

 == Description ==

-ATTENTION: This version fixes a crucial memory leak, please make sure to upgrade to it immediately if you are using a version above 0.7.5, thanks.
+CataBlog allows you to catalog pretty much anything you would want and share it through your blog in a simple but elegant gallery.
+Upload images, give them titles, links, descriptions and then save them into your catalog.
+Use tags to organize and filter your catalog items into multiple different catalogs.
+Show off your photos in high resolution too, now with the new `lightbox effect` which can be turned on in one simple step.
+Easy, intuitive design makes it child's play to keep track of all your different catalogs and create amazing e-stores, galleries, lists and more.

+New Features:

+* JavaScript Lightbox type effect can now be enabled for larger previews of your catalog item's thumbnails.
+* Catalog items are not sortable in the list view until you enter sort mode, helping stop accidental modifications.

 WARNING: If you are upgrading to this version from a version prior to 0.7.5 you will destroy all previously saved CataBlog data.
 Please back it up as necessary.

-CataBlog allows you to catalog pretty much anything you would want and share it through your blog.
-Upload an images and then give it a title, link, description.
-Use tags to organize your catalog items into multiple catalogs.
-Simple easy design makes it child's play  to keep track of all your different catalogs.

-New Features:

-* Stable release candidate
-* Efficient with system resources
-* PayPal support, give CataBlog items a price and product code to easily setup a store.
-* Many new thumbnail generator options such as: cropping, background color, alpha transparency and more.

 == Installation ==